LIVE Mission Statement

 Foundations core component provides basic skills that are essential for a student’s discipline, upper-level courses, and as preparation to be broadly trained citizens of the world.
 Students should demonstrate that they have attained these skills within their first two years.
 These requirements may be satisfied in multiple ways including courses approved by the Core Curriculum Committee (majors courses, support course or LIVE courses), portfolio for prior learning, entry qualifications, CLEP/AP.

 These courses are fundamental to the Catholic, liberal arts focus of Viterbo University.
-These courses are tied closely to the mission of Viterbo and the mission of the general education program.
-The central purpose is to engage students in interdisciplinary discussion-based seminars in the areas and the responsibilities that we all share across specialized academic majors and vocations.
-These sequenced seminars help students to understand leadership and to apply multiple perspectives and integrate what they are learning in the various components of LIVE.
+These courses are tied closely to Viterbo's mission and the mission of the general education program.
+The central purpose is to engage students in interdisciplinary discussion-based seminars in the areas and responsibilities that we all share across specialized academic majors and vocations.
+These sequenced seminars help students understand leadership and to apply multiple perspectives and integrate what they are learning in the various components of LIVE.

 Ways of Thinking courses engage students in a variety of dimensions so they understand past, present, self and others.
 In addition, the courses provide students with the tools to acquire new knowledge when faced with new situations and intellectual contexts with which to situate new knowledge.